FRESHWORKS RESIDENCY – FALL 2018

-Fresh Works is a month long creative residency program for Pittsburgh based artists and artist collaborative groups.
-Fresh Works focuses on supporting innovation, creativity and professional development for artists working in contemporary dance, theater or multimedia arts who are seeking cross-genre collaborations.
+Freshworks is a month long creative residency program for Pittsburgh based artists and artist collaborative groups.
+Freshworks focuses on supporting innovation, creativity and professional development for artists working in contemporary dance, theater and multimedia arts seeking interdisciplinary collaborations.
 The month long residency culminates with a performance during Unblurred: First Fridays on Penn Avenue.

 - Access to 80 hours of studio time over the course of one month during our Fall 2016 season.